-Michael James pointed me at a very good book by Annie Duke, “Thinking in Bets: Making Smarter Decisions When You Don’t Have All the Facts“, which is quite an eye opener.
-Ms. Dukes is known as a world class Poker Player but she was a Doctoral Candidate in Psychology before that, and she writes in a very entertaining way.
+Michael James pointed me at an excellent book by Annie Duke, “Thinking in Bets: Making Smarter Decisions When You Don’t Have All the Facts“, which is quite an eye-opener.
+Ms. Dukes is known as a world-class Poker Player, but she was a Doctoral Candidate in Psychology before that, and she writes in a very entertaining way.

 If all you do is listen to people who agree with your perspective, how can you be sure you are on the right path?
 How can you be sure you are correct without exposure to differing views and ideas?

-As I get older, I seem to be slowly turning to Ms. Dukes perspective on seeing differing points of view.
-I have never enjoyed hearing arguments that disagree with my inner beliefs, but I have learned it is important to hear them.
+As I get older, I seem to be slowly turning to Ms. Duke’s perspective on seeing different points of view.
+I have never enjoyed hearing arguments that disagree with my inner beliefs, but I have learned it is essential to hear them.
 There is a need to empathize in some fashion with opposing viewpoints to at least understand where they came from.

-For a long time I had a perspective on folks who got into financial troubles, was usually of their own making, but I now think that is a flawed perspective.
-After living through my own lay off I started questioning my theories, but after talking with Doug Hoyes and reading his book, “Straight Talk on Your Money: The Biggest Financial Myths and Mistakes . . . and How to Avoid Them” (Amazon Link) I really realized how incorrect my perspective was.
+For a long time, I had a perspective on folks who got into financial troubles, which was usually of their own making, but I now think that is flawed.
+After living through my lay off, I started questioning my theories, but after talking with Doug Hoyes and reading his book, “Straight Talk on Your Money: The Biggest Financial Myths and Mistakes . . . and How to Avoid Them” (Amazon Link), I realized how incorrect my perspective was.

-Understanding our own biases is an important part of growth.
+Understanding our own biases is an essential part of growth.

 If you’d like a few examples where you could benefit from listening to opposing money viewpoints?